shraavb/-Senior-Design-SpeakEasy/model-tuning/README.md

 ## Overview
 This branch implements model tuning capabilities for the SpeakEasy conversation app, focusing on making conversations more natural and colloquial through fine-tuned language models.

+## Fine-Tuning Strategy

+We are fine-tuning Microsoft DialoGPT using LoRA on formal-to-colloquial text pairs for both English and Spanish.
+The training data focuses on language-specific colloquialisms, contractions, and informal vocabulary to transform formal AI responses into natural, engaging dialogue in both languages.
+We are using A/B testing to compare the colloquial models against base models, collecting user feedback to continuously improve the bilingual training dataset.

+### Why DialoGPT Instead of Llama?

+Llama models are much larger (7B+ parameters) and require significantly more computational resources.
+For colloquial conversation tuning, we need a model that's already conversation-focused and can be efficiently fine-tuned with smaller datasets - DialoGPT is specifically designed for dialogue and requires less data to achieve good colloquial results.
+Additionally, Llama's licensing restrictions and higher inference costs make DialoGPT a more practical choice for rapid iteration and deployment in a cost-sensitive MVP.

 ## 🎯 **Quick Start Guide**

 ### **No-Cost MVP (Current)**